-Additionally, Faulkner University offers medical telehealth visits for all Faulkner students through Eagles Care.
-Faulkner University students have access from their mobile devices or any web enabled device (Smart Phone, IPad or computer) to Eagles Care, which provides 24/7 medical telehealth care (and counseling, too).
-To get started, visit Eagles.care and get registered.
-Eagles Care telehealth offers unlimited tele-visits for when students are not feeling well and may not be able to get to the Health Center or a local physician.
+Additionally, Faulkner University offers medical telehealth visits for all Faulkner students through Eagle's TimelyCare.
+Faulkner University students have access from their mobile devices or any web enabled device (Smart Phone, IPad or computer) to Eagle's TimelyCare, which provides 24/7 medical telehealth care (and counseling, too).
+To get started, visit Eagle's TimelyCare and get registered.
+Eagle's TimelyCare telehealth offers unlimited tele-visits for when students are not feeling well and may not be able to get to the Health Center or a local physician.